About The Immersive Journalist

 That same year, Tim Berners-Lee went public with the World Wide Web project at CERN in Geneva.
 A few months later, in 1992, I built my first web page.

-My doctoral work synthesizes this life of journalism with my interest in creative storytelling technologies, virtual reality, design, and narratology.
+My research synthesises this life of journalism with my interest in creative storytelling technologies, virtual reality, design, and narratology.

 As I’ve been building websites since the ’90s, I have no reservations or embarrassment in saying this one is currently under construction.